-For example, when I was doing quora marketing I used to answer a topically relevant question to promote my best blog posts.
+For example, when I was doing quora marketing I used to answer a topically relevant question to promote my how to start a blog guide.
 And in that process, I used to obtain a partially branded anchor text which looked as shown in the screenshot below.

 Exact keyword anchor: